repopusher/Maze-Game/README.md

 # Maze-Game
-A console based maze game in C. The player needs 3 potions to exit the maze.
+A console based maze game in C (MinGW).

+•The player(@) needs 3 potions(#) to exit the maze.

+•Fog feature, only renders a cube around the player.

+•Wall collisoin.

+•Success and failure criteria.

 User enters varibles to generate the maze.